ankrutik/codenotes/Spring Beans.md

 }
 ```
 # Retrieve
-By...
+- By...
 	- Method name
 	- Bean name
 	- Class type
 		- Will fail if there are 2 or more bean methods that return objects of the same type
+	- Get all
+		- `ctx.getBeanDefinitionName();`
+- To solve situation of Multiple candidates
+	- Define with `@Primary`
+	- Use `@Qualifier("qualifierName")`
 ```java
 // build application context
 var ctx = new AnnotationConfigApplicationContext(AnnotationApproachConfig.class);